vegaprotocol/documentation/versioned_docs/version-v0.73/tools/vega-wallet/index.md

 * Create new wallet
 * Connect to networks
 * Sign transactions
-* Run and connect to Vega apps, such as the governance dApp
+* Run and connect to Vega apps, such as Console and the governance dApp

 ## Vega Wallet CLI app
 Use the **[command line app](./cli-wallet/index.md)** to do everything you can do with the desktop app, plus: